 Notes: In 2010, SLS started tracking road inspections events in a central database system.
-Before this, road inspection information was filed and stored on paper by the area supervisor assigned to perform the road inspection.
-Because of this reason, some inspections prior 2010/11 cannot be found.
+Before this road inspections information was filed and stored on paper by the area supervisor/ person assigned to perform the road inspection.
+Because of this reason, some inspections from before 2010/11 cannot be found.
 Numbers in the table represents information for which we currently have a record.